RepoDynamics/PyPackIT/docs/website/source/manual/usage/index.md

 :link: website/index
 :link-type: doc

-Instructions on developing the documentation website of your project with {{ pp_meta.name }}.
+Instructions on developing the documentation website of your project with {{ ccc.name }}.
 :::

 ::::